willi-mueller/calendar/README.md

 # month_data is a list of dictionaries.
 I'll probably change it to a dataframe later.
 ```

 You can change the accuracy of the compute by ```accuracy``` parameter.
 This parameter is the error value in degrees that we tolerate.
-For example, ```accuracy=0.01``` would mean that the tithi starting time (and all other calculations) are computed with the locations of the moon coming within ```0.01 degrees``` of the actual correct position.
+For example, ```accuracy=0.01``` would mean that the tithi starting time (and all other calculations) are computed with the locations of the moon coming within 0.01 degrees of the actual correct position.

 Ayanamsa is the difference between sidereal and synodic zodiac.
 This difference occurs because of the precession of the Earth's axis.
-Since the ayanamsa changes with time, the calibration of the ```ayanamsa``` parameter in the code is at J2000, i.e. at 1 Jan, 2000.
+The value of ayanamsa changes at the rate of about 1 degree every 72 years.

+The ```ayanamsa``` can be a string ('citrapaksa', 'revati' etc.) or a floating point number (in degrees).
+If ```ayanamsa='citrapaksa'```, the ayanamsa is 180 degrees from the longitude of the star Citra (Spica).
+Similarly, ```ayanamsa='revati'``` sets the ayanamsa at the location of Revati (Zeta Piscium A).
+Specifying a floating point value sets the ayanamsa to be that value at J2000, i.e. 1 Jan, 2000.